-There are a few basic requirements for making electronic signatures legally enforceable, but once the requirements are met, the electronically signed contracts can be enforced the same way as a printed contract signed with a pen.
+There are a few basic requirements for making electronic signatures legally enforceable, but once the requirements are met, electronically signed contracts can be enforced the same way as a printed contract signed with a pen.

-Consumer contracts have particular requirements, the most important of which is that the consumer must give consent to do business electronically by affirmatively opting into the electronic signature process.
+Consumer contracts have particular requirements, the most important of which is that the consumer must give consent to do business electronically by affirmatively opting in to the electronic signature process.
 To meet this requirement, you must include language in the contract stipulating that the consumer agrees to the use of electronic signatures, or by requiring the signer to check a box.

 Not all documents can be e-signed

-Outside of these special cases, e-signatures are legally enforceable, which has made them an important component of online commerce.
+Outside of such special cases, e-signatures are legally enforceable, which has made them an important component of online commerce.